CoconutLizard/BlueprintSearchVSExtension/README.md

 ## Using BlueprintSearchVS

-1. Open a Unreal Engine 4 project built against a version of the engine with the plugin in.
+1. Open an Unreal Engine 4 project built against a version of the engine with the plugin in.

 2. Open the Search Window from the Extensions drop down menu or by clicking Alt + Shift + Control + G.